Questions about money transfer to Iran.

 We answer the most common questions about sending money to Iran from the US, Canada, Europe, and Australia.
 For policy details, see compliance, or get a quote.

-We support transfers from the US, Canada, Norway, Sweden, Germany, Australia, and all European countries.
+We support transfers from the UAE, the USA, Canada, Germany, the UK, Sweden, Australia, Norway, and India, and all European countries.
 If your country is not listed, reach out and we will confirm coverage.

 Yes.
 We screen parties against sanctions lists and the OFAC 50% rule for entities owned 50% or more by blocked persons.